-Water Management Major Good agricultural practices are implemented to minimize diffuse and localized impacts on surface and ground water quality from chemical residues, fertilizers and erosion or other sources.
-47 Minor Water use on the farm is carefully monitored.
-Actions are implemented to reduce water use wherever possible.
-48 Major When irrigation is used, relevant legislation is being complied with.
-49 Minor There is monitoring, appropriate to scale, to demonstrate that the practices to protect water quality are effective.
-50 Major Any direct evidence of localized contamination of ground or surface water is reported to, and monitored in collaboration with local authorities.
-51 Minor Farmers make sure that there is no run-off of wastewater, chemical residues, minerals and organic substance.
-52 Soil Management Major Farmer has knowledge of techniques to maintain and control soil quality (physical, chemical and biological) and the relevant techniques are implemented.
-For example: precision farming, residue management, crop rotation, no tillage, contour tillage, grass, waterways, terraces, nitrogenfixing plants, green manures and agro-forestry techniques.
-53 Major Knowledge of techniques to prevent and control soil erosion is demonstrated and these techniques are implemented.
-54 Major There is monitoring, appropriate to scale, to demonstrate that the practices to protect soil quality and prevent soil erosion are in place.
-55 Minor Farmers actively work on carbon sequestration in the soil, for instance by implementing no-till farming, planting cover crops or applying intercropping practices.
-56 Responsible Use of Agrochemicals Major Agrochemicals listed in the Stockholm and Rotterdam Convention are not used.
-57 Major The application of agrochemicals (crop protection and fertilizers) is documented.
+Minor There is monitoring, appropriate to scale, to demonstrate that the practices to protect water quality are effective 47 Major Any direct evidence of localized contamination of ground or surface water is reported to, and monitored in collaboration with local authorities.
+48 Minor Farmers make sure that there is no run-off of wastewater, chemical residues, minerals and organic substance 49 Soil Management Major Farmer has knowledge of techniques to maintain and control soil quality (physical, chemical and biological) and the relevant techniques are implemented.
+For example: precision farming, residue management, crop rotation, no tillage, contour tillage, grass, waterways, terraces, nitrogen-fixing plants, green manures and agro-forestry techniques.
+50 Major Knowledge of techniques to prevent and control soil erosion is demonstrated and these techniques are implemented.
+51 Major There is monitoring, appropriate to scale, to demonstrate that the practices to protect soil quality and prevent soil erosion are in place.
+52 Minor Farmers actively work on carbon sequestration in the soil, for instance by implementing no-till farming, planting cover crops or applying intercropping practices 53 Responsible use of Major Agrochemicals listed in the Stockholm and Rotterdam Convention are not used 54 Agrochemicals Major The application of agrochemicals (crop protection and fertilizers) is documented.
 All handling, storage, collection and disposal of agrochemical waste and empty agrochemical containers, is monitored.
-Use, storage and waste disposal of agrochemicals is in line with the professional recommendations and applicable legislation.
-58 Major There is no application of pesticides within 30 meters (or more when prescribed in national legislation) of any populated area or water body and all necessary precautions are taken to avoid people entering into recently sprayed areas.
-59
+Use, storage and waste disposal of agrochemicals is in line with the professional recommendations and applicable legislation 55 Major There is no application of pesticides within 30 meters (or more when prescribed in national legislation) of any populated area or water body and all necessary precautions are taken to avoid people entering into recently sprayed areas 56 Major Agrochemicals shall be applied using methods that minimize harm to human health, wildlife, plant biodiversity, and water and air quality 57 Major Aerial application of pesticides is carried out in such a way that it does not have an impact on populated areas.
+All aerial application is preceded by advance notification to residents within 500m of the planned application.
+There is no aerial application of pesticides in WHO Class la, lb or II within 500m of populated areas or water bodies.
+58